HumanDesign/node-tradedesk/README.md

 #node-tradedesk
 ---
 ## Description
 node-tradedesk is a node.js module for interacting with The Trade Desk's API.
+View the API's documentation at [https://apis.thetradedesk.com/v3/doc](https://apisb.thetradedesk.com/v3/doc)

 ## Example
 ```javascript